projectshft/sunglasses-io/README.md

 Any call that updates the cart will return the new cart in the response body.

 The DELETE call at /api/me/cart/{productId} will delete all instances of the passed productId in the user's cart.
-If you want to delete a specific quantity of an item, use the POST call at /api/me/cart/ (see below).
+If you want to delete a specific quantity of an item in the cart, use the POST call at /api/me/cart/ (see below).

-The POST call at /api/me/cart provides a way to increase or decrease the quantity of an item in the cart by a specified number.
+The POST call at /api/me/cart provides a way to increase or decrease the quantity of an item in the cart to a specified number.
 If the product isn't already in the cart, this call will add it to the cart in the quantity specified.